Recognized Programs

 Toronto Mets |

-OBA teams wishing to play in one of those alternative baseball programs must follow all rules applicable to OBA teams, including rostering and release requirements, and must comply with their obligations to their Affiliated Association and Baseball Ontario.
+OBA teams wishing to play in one of those alternative baseball programs must follow all rules applicable to OBA teams, including rostering and release requirements, and must comply with their obligations to their Affiliated Association and OBA.

 REQUESTS

-Affiliated Associations or Local Associations wishing for Baseball Ontario to recognize any other alternative baseball program may request the Rep Council to consider their request.
-Any such request must be made in writing, and in the case of a Local Association have the approval of the team's Affiliated Association, and provide reasons why Baseball Ontario should recognize the alternative baseball program.
+Affiliated Associations or Local Associations wishing for OBA to recognize any other alternative baseball program may request the Rep Council to consider their request.
+Any such request must be made in writing, and in the case of a Local Association have the approval of the team's Affiliated Association, and provide reasons why OBA should recognize the alternative baseball program.
 Baseball Ontario's Rep Council reserves the right to approve or reject any such request.

-Non-Baseball Ontario programs may apply for recognition in accordance with the Baseball Ontario Recognition Policy.
+Non-OBA programs may apply for recognition in accordance with the OBA Recognition Policy.

 Anyone having any questions regarding these provisions may contact Justin Snively-Topping, Rep Commissioner, at justin.snively@baseballontario.com